 Many people needlessly worry about things over which they have no control.
 The Serenity Prayer is a great reminder.
 We all know how it goes: God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.
 It is easy to dismiss such platitudes.
 Ponder the question again and take it to heart.
 Some unchangeable things can be related to the state of the world we live in.
 Other times it can be a business parameter set in stone.
 Many times, it is the case of being unable to change something about yourself.
 One of the best practices is understanding the importance of self-care, taking inventory of your mental health, and discovering that it’s okay to be unapologetically you!
 It’s okay to forgive yourself for making an honest mistake.
 Sometimes the thing we think is our worst attribute is actually our superpower.
 Consider this statistic as reassurance that you are doing just fine.
 Researchers believe that autism may offer a rare gift.
 According to spectrumnews.com, people with autism are about 500 times more likely than the general population to have a perfect singing pitch.
 Who would have thought that something as unchangeable as autism could open the door to the arts and music?

 “To fear to face an issue is to believe that the worst is true.”

-Remember that a question not asked is an answer not given!
-When you take the time to ask the right questions you are already on the road to self-discovery and unlimited self-improvement.
-The process of asking the right questions will undoubtedly increase your overall personal value.
+When you take the time to ask the right questions, you are already on the road to self-discovery and avoiding the pitfalls from the last time you tried something and failed.
+This results in unlimited self-improvement.
+The process of asking the right questions, and remembering these 8 deep questions to ask yourself, will undoubtedly increase your overall personal value.
 And there is only one person that can ultimately improve the quality of your life—and that person is you.
 Wouldn’t you agree?

 Best of success to you!